lachlan-ibm/pyivia/docs/factory.rst

 Usage
 _____

-This module uses the firmware management API to return the version string from Verify Access and return the appropriate version implementation of the management API.
+This module uses the firmware management API to return the version string from Verify Identity Access and return the appropriate version implementation of the management API.

 A user should not attempt to instantiate the versioned classes, instead the ``pyivia.factory`` module should be